LLC Cost in Ohio | How Much Does It Cost to Start an LLC

 Biennial Report Filing Fee

-To keep your LLC in good standing in Ohio, you must file Biennial Report with the Ohio Secretary of State.
-The Biennial report provides updated information about your LLC, such as changes in address, members, or Statutory Agent.
+To keep your LLC in good standing, you must file Biennial Report with the Ohio Secretary of State.
+The Biennial Report provides updated information about your LLC, such as changes in address, members, or Statutory Agent.

-In Ohio, the Biennial report fee costs around $91 which can be paid on 2 years.
+In Ohio, the Biennial Report fee costs $91 which can be paid every 2 years.

 Franchise Tax or Annual LLC Tax